 e.
 Strategic Planning and Nominations Chair.
 The Strategic Planning and Nominations Chair shall lead the development of the strategic plan of the Society and manage officer nominations.
 The Strategic Planning and Nominations Chair shall serve as Chair of the Strategic Planning Committee and of the Nominations Committee.

 f.
 Members-at-Large.
-The Members-at-Large may serve as chairs of committees as requested.
+The Members-at-Large may serve as chairs of Professional Development, Global Outreach, and Scientific Committee.

 Section 3.
 Vacancies/Resignation